 It is now well accepted that different lung function trajectories can lead to COPD in adulthood [2-4, 13, 14] albeit their relationship with circulating biomarkers is unclear.
-Guerra et al. [15] have recently shown using several cohorts with different, limited age ranges that low concentrations of CC16 in serum are associated with reduced lung function in childhood, accelerated lung function decline in adulthood, and development of moderate airflow limitation in adult populations [15].
-In a subsequent publication, they showed that CC16 levels increased from birth to childhood to 32 years of age, likely related to increasing body/lung size with age, that there was intra-subject tracking of CC16 levels across all ages, and that several environmental (maternal age at delivery, maternal smoking and parental education) and genetic (sex and the single nucleotide polymorphism rs3741240) factors were associated with CC16 levels [16].
+Guerra et al [15] have recently shown using several cohorts with different, limited age ranges that low concentrations of CC16 in serum are associated with reduced lung function in childhood, accelerated lung function decline in adulthood, and development of moderate airflow limitation in adults population [15].
+In a subsequent publication, they showed that CC16 levels increased from birth to childhood to 32 years of age, likely related to increasing body/lung size with age, that there was intrasubject tracking of CC16 levels across all ages, and that several environmental (maternal age at delivery, maternal smoking, and parental education) and genetic (sex and the single nucleotide polymorphism rs3741240) were associated to CC16 levels [16].
 Our results confirm that CC16 is an important biomarker in this context, although two important differences with these previous studies are worth noting.
-First, GUERRA et al. [15, 16] combined different cohorts followed during varying periods of time, whereas our cohort studied the same participants followed from infancy (7 years) to late adulthood (53 years) [8, 9].
-Second, whereas Guerra et al. explored the predictive value of CC16 determined early in life, we used the reverse approach and explored the potential usefulness of quantifying CC16 (and other biomarkers) in late adulthood to estimate the trajectory that the individual with chronic airflow limitation in adulthood has already followed, a scenario which resembles much more current clinical practice.
-Finally, it is also important to acknowledge that, in patients with moderate to severe COPD recruited into the ECLIPSE study, Vestbo et al. [17] showed that CC16, CRP and
+First, Guerra et al combined different cohorts followed during varying periods of time [15, 16] whereas our cohort studied the same participants followed from infancy (7 years) to late adulthood (53 years) [8, 9].
+And, second, whereas Guerra et al explored the predictive value of CC16 determined early in life, we used the reverse approach and explored the potential usefulness of quantifying CC16 (and other biomarkers) in late adulthood to estimate the trajectory that the individual with chronic airflow limitation in adulthood has already followed, a scenario which resembles much more current clinical practice.
+Finally, it is also important to acknowledge that, in patients with moderate to severe COPD recruited into the ECLIPSE study, Vestbo et al [17] showed that CC16, CRP and fibrinogen were significantly associated with the FEV1 value determined at recruitment (63 years of age), and that the values of CC16 (p=0.04) and CRP (p=0.07) were related to the annual rate of FEV1 change during three years follow-up, with no relationship observed for other biomarkers investigated (IL6, IL8, surfactant protein D and TNFa) neither with basal FEV1 or change over time.